scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 open-sourced a custom matplotlib styling-system developed in house.

 The MONTE project started in 1998 at a time when the Python language was still relatively new.
 As a result, MONTE has several custom systems that are redundant in the current Python landscape.
-For instance, MONTE developed an interactive shell similar to IPython (although it has largely been deprecated in favor of IPython) and a custom unit test system.
-It also has several numerical computing classes that would generally be dispatched to NumPy in a brand new project.
-Perhaps most noticeably, MONTE has its own programming style guidelines which are not PEP-8 compliant, again because it precedes PEP-8 by three years.
+For instance, MONTE developed an interactive shell similar to IPython (although it has largely been deprecated in favor of IPython) and has several numerical computing classes that would generally be dispatched to NumPy in a brand new project.

 Historical quirks aside, MONTE considers itself a member of the Python scientific programming community and aims to integrate